monsoonmaelstrom/book2/book2.md

 “For what it’s worth,” he says, “you made the least bad decision.”

-I nod because I know it’s true.
+I nod, because I know it’s true.
 I’ve known it was true for days, and somehow I like it even less now than I did three days ago.

 “Alex brought food.
 Get out of the tub and eat something,” Liam tells me, handing me a towel.